Today's guest speaker is Rev. Renny Domske.

 We're so glad you decided to join us today!

-When we meet together, we take time to share our joys and concerns.
-If you have any prayer requests, please add them as a comment to this post, or you can contact someone from the church.
+When we meet together, we take some time to share our joys and concerns.
+If you have any prayer requests, please add them to this post as a comment.
 When you are ready, use the prayer below (source) to get started.

 Prayer